 The YouTube film below shows five reincarnation stories:

-The answer to this question might be a bit discomforting.
-If this universe is a virtual reality created by an advanced civilisation, reincarnation may be rare.
+The answer to these questions might be a bit discomforting.
+If this universe is a virtual reality created by an advanced civilisation, reincarnation may be possible despite consciousness apparently residing inside the body.
 You may not have a soul that can return.
-You might just be a simulation and your memories could be stored in a computer and put into another person.
+Your body and consciousness might just be part of the simulation and your memories could be stored in a computer memory and put into another person.

 Featured image: Relief from the Dazu Rock Carvings in China outlining the Buddhist cycle of reincarnation.
 User Calton (2004).
 Wikimedia Commons.